kirahowe/morphy/README.md

     $ clojure -m dynamo.core

-Run the project's tests (they'll fail until you edit them):
+Run the project's tests:

-    $ clojure -A:test:runner
+    $ clj -A:test

 Build an uberjar: